San Diego and Arizona Railway: History

 The company was chartered on December 14, 1906, and groundbreaking ceremonies held at the intersection of San Diego's Main and 26th Streets on September 7, 1907.
 Construction delays, attacks by Mexican revolutionaries, and government intervention during World War I all served to push the construction completion to November 15, 1919 when the "golden spike" was finally driven by John Spreckels.
+In 1917, the SD&A acquired the San Diego and Southeastern Railway, which operated branches to Foster (formerly the San Diego, Cuyamaca, and Eastern Railroad) and Bonita (formerly the National City & Otay Railway).

-The first through SD&A passenger train left Campo on the morning of November 30, and made the full run from El Centro to San Diego's downtown Union Station for the official opening of the line on December 1, 1919.
+The first through SD&A passenger train left Campo on the morning of November 30, and made the full run from El Centro to San Diego's downtown union station, Santa Fe Depot, for the official opening of the line on December 1, 1919.
 The total construction cost of the 146.4 mi of track laid was approximately $18 million, or some $123,000 per mile; the original estimate was $6 million.
 The 11 mi long segment through Carrizo Gorge (which included 13385 ft of tunnels, 17 in all) alone cost over $4 million to construct; the three miles (5 km) of tunnels (21 total) along the entire line ran another $1.8 million.
 Almost 2.5 mi of bridges and trestles were built as well.